bhuvnesh77/CAL/fgvc/README.md

 # CAL-FGVC
+This work is an extention of the work of https://github.com/raoyongming/CAL.
+We have extended the work by introducing creation of counterfactual attention maps via attention space perturbation, feature space perturbation and input space perturbation.

 This folder contains the implementation of the fine-grained image classification experiments.

 Our implementation is based on the Pytorch version code of [WS-DAN](https://github.com/GuYuc/WS-DAN.PyTorch).